 How to Play with a Fall Sensory Bin

 Sensory bins for preschoolers can be as simple or as complex as you want them to be.
-I suggest having a designated place for the sensory bin.
-Find a place that’s easy to sweep and keep a trash can nearby.
+I do suggest having a designated place for the sensory bin that’s easy to sweep (and keeping a trash can nearby.)
 If the sensory bin involves paint or other wet materials, I suggest considering doing it outside.

-The sensory bin can go on a small table or on the floor (on a tablecloth).
-The children can sit or stand during play.
-Once the place is set up, it is time for the fun to begin.
+The sensory bin can go on a small table or on the floor (on a tablecloth), and the children can sit or stand during play.
+Once everything’s set up, the fun can begin!

 Then I step in.
 I introduce new vocabulary and review the words they already know.
 I give equal attention to all materials and talk about them and let the children join in the conversation.
 We have fun digging in, burying objects, playing with different props, and then continuing with the fun.

 Do you make sensory bins for your children?
-What are your favorite materials to use in them?
+What are your favorite materials to use when making fall sensory bins?
 Please share your ideas in the comments!